 The Critical Role of Intensity

 The single most important factor determining whether 10 minutes daily can make you fit is exercise intensity.
-Moderate-intensity activity for 10 minutes provides some benefit, but high-intensity exercise maximizes results in minimal time.
+Moderate-intensity activity for 10 minutes provides some benefit, while vigorous intervals can deliver a stronger cardiorespiratory stimulus when they are appropriate for the person (Garber et al. 2011, PMID 21694556).

 High-intensity interval training, alternating short bursts of maximum or near-maximum effort with brief recovery periods, is the most time-efficient exercise approach science has identified.